Teaching & Mentorship

 Advising and Mentoring

-At MSMU, I advise 25 psychology-major, and 10 psychology-minor students per semester.
-I guide these students not only in their course planning, but also in life and career planning.
+At Mount Saint Mary's University, I advise 25 psychology-major, and 10 psychology-minor students per semester.
+I guide these students in their course- and career-planning.
 My focus is in helping students to make long-term career plans that they feel passionate about, and to connect them with other professionals to gather the most comprehensive information so that they may make their career-planning decisions.

-In my role as the principal investigator of the Little Athenians Lab at MSMU, I also supervise undergraduate students as they design, analyze, and present their findings at national and international conferences.
-I truly believe that my research students are collaborators and equals (often including them as co-authors in publication, as well)--their ideas are often what lead the research in our lab, in addition to my own curiosities in the field of psychology.
+In my role as the principal investigator of the Little Athenians Lab at Mount Saint Mary's, I also supervise undergraduate students as they design their own research projects and encourage them to present their findings at national and international conferences.
+I spend many hours with these research students, both as a team and independently, to design, analyze, and organize presentations about research studies that THEY have created.
 I strive to expose these, and other students to the ways that research can impact their own careers, the field of psychology, and the world at large.

-Finally, I am also the faculty supervisor for the Student Psychology Club at MSMU.
-In this effort, twice per year I host a club event in which we talk about life after graduation, for students interested in pursuing a career in psychology.
+Finally, up until recently (October 2021) I was also the faculty supervisor for the Student Psychology Club, at the Chalon campus of MSMU.
+At least twice per year I hosted a club event in which we talked about life after graduation, for students interested in pursuing a career in psychology.
 Topics of these conversations have included prepping for the GRE, career paths, asking for letters of recommendation, the differences between Ph.D., Psy.D., and Master's degree programs, and more.

 "Dolly assisted every student and appropriately attended to specific needs of each ... she conveyed lessons in ways applicable to all students.
 She was clear, concise, and eager to teach"